usnistgov/imppy3d/README.md

 * Ascending column indices corresponds to ascending X-coordinates.

+For a given image, the 2D origin is taken to be the top-left corner of the image.
+Therefore, the X-axis points to the right (across the columns), and the Y-axis points downward (across the rows).
+However, the Z-axis in an image stack must be carefully considered.
+In IMPPY3D, we assume that the first image in the image stack corresponds to the TOP of the physical volume; every subsequent image represents a slice of the volume beneath the first image.
+In doing so, a right-handed coordinate system is naturally created based on the conversion of the indicial coordinates, as stated in the bullet points above.

+Tomographic reconstructions from X-ray radiographs often result in the first image in the image stack representing the bottom of the physical object.
+In this case, we recommend reversing the image stack prior to any post-processing in IMPPY3D.
+If the image stack is not reversed, then the resultant 3D visuals (as .vtk files) will be reflections of the physical object.
+Reversing the image stack can be automatically performed for you by using the 'flipz' parameter when importing an image stack using imppy3d.import_export.load_image_seq().

 ## Roadmap
 * Convert the comment blocks in function definitions to a common standard for